-Information Sheet
+Fact Sheet

-Plantar fasciitis describes the injury to a tissue called the Plantar fascia (see explanation below).
-When the fascia is overloaded with pressure, is strained or incurs direct trauma, it can become inflamed and sore.
+Plantar fasciitis describes the damage to a tissue called the plantar fascia (see explanation below).
+When the fascia is overloaded with pressure, is strained or incurs direct trauma, it becomes damaged and inflamed.
 It is this inflammation that causes the heel to become painful.